LT-Intro-To-AI-SY2425/a4-tictactoe-amostafa10/a4_writeup.md

 1. What was the most difficult part to tic-tac-toe?

+Making the function to check if a player won.

 2. Explain how you would add a computer player to the game.

+Making random valid moves.

 3. If you add a computer player, explain (doesn't have to be super technical) how you might get the computer player to play the best move every time. *Note - I am not grading this for a correct answer, I just want to know your thoughts on how you might accomplish it.

+I would make a computer player by checking for valid moves then selecting a random one each time.
+This wouldn't be a very good opponent, but it would be able to atleast play.